Normalized image of a vector by an infinite product of nonnegative matrices: Rank one property, and the sequence

-(ii) The following equivalence is true if the matrices $M_n$ are nonnegative: The vector $c$ of the l.h.s. is collinear to $\lim_{n\to\infty}\frac{M_nv}{\Vert M_nv\Vert}$ and to the limit of the first singular vector of $M_n$.\end{proposition}
+(ii) We have the following equivalence if the matrices $M_n$ are nonnegative: The vector $v$ of the l.h.s. is collinear to $\lim_{n\to\infty}\frac{M_nc}{\Vert M_nc\Vert}$ and to the limit of the first left singular vector of $M_n$.\end{proposition}